As a long-time California resident, disaster preparedness was ingrained in me at a young age.

 Always drive with extra caution to prevent accidents and keep water and snacks with high protein content.

 8. Coastal Storms

-The entire Western coast is at constant risk of tsunami waves and tidal surges.
-Although it’s not a disaster that happens very often, coastal storms can become disruptive.
-In the event of a strong earthquake, tsunami waves are likely to affect the beach cities and nearby areas.
-Hurricanes haven’t been a threat to California, so it’s very unlikely that they may occur in the future.
-But prepare for coastal flooding and know the signs of a tsunami, as well as what to do in the event of.
+In the event of a major disaster such as large earthquakes, tsunami waves are likely to affect the beach cities and nearby areas.
+Tropical storms and hurricanes haven’t been a threat to California, so it’s very unlikely that they may occur in the future.

 9. Power Outages